gaoag/senior-honors-thesis/README.md

 # senior-honors-thesis
-All the code used to generate the results in the paper is here (albeit, messy and unorganized).
-Paper is titled "senior thesis.pdf" in the repo.
+All the code used to generate the results in the paper is here (albeit, messy and unorganized). ***Paper is titled "senior thesis.pdf" in the repo***.
 Will organize this into an easy-to-replicate format at some point, hopefully.

 Evolution of the internet: a brief explainer